 The following article about the Somali Political Situation could explain important facts in Somalia.
-The article is written by the new Prime Minsiter of the new Transitional Federal Goverment (TFG) in Mogadishu.
-However, that is not the title of the article.
+The article is written by the former Prime Minister of the new Transitional Federal Government (TFG) in Mogadishu that time when he has been announced as a new PM.
+However, that is not the title of the article he has written.

 But as the recent events in Aarhus, Denmark, at Mogadishu airport and over the skies of Detroit on 25 December show, the current situation in Somalia, and across the Gulf of Aden in Yemen, not only threatens the lives and livelihoods of its countrymen and women, but also those beyond its borders.

 However, despite these extremely serious circumstances, Somalia is not the ultimate failed state beyond help of popular perception.

 Its people are resilient and, on a daily basis, they manage to survive in conditions that are probably well beyond the imagination of most readers.

 The Somali PM describes the Somali political situation in the capital city

 In Mogadishu, a city of two million, people carry on, despite the fighting, the shelling, the danger, the displacement.
 Over 100 Somali-led reconciliation processes have taken place at local and regional level since 1991 and they have proved the basis for stability in Somaliland, Puntland and Galmudug state in central Somalia.

 International peace efforts in Somalia over the last two decades have met with success and failure.
 While Somali reconciliation and mediation efforts will be the key to sustainable peace and stability, the international community - which means the Organization of the Islamic Conference, the African Union, the Arab League, the EU, the UN ñ has an important role to play.

 Somalia and Yemen must be properly on the agenda at the London conference at the end of this month (January 2010).